 - Open Forge – every 4th Saturday, year-round, for individuals with an interest in blacksmithing.
 This was formerly called the NEB (New England Blacksmith) Southern Bunch Get-together, but it has expanded to offer forge facilities to those who have a variety of experiences and is listed in the NEB Newsletter.
 There are no age restrictions, but those under 18 must be accompanied by a parent.
 This is an informal gathering.
 No “formal” teaching is available.
 Thus, we recommend at least 1 lesson or prior experience before coming to work on a project.
 Open Forge is a great time to see what is going on.

-- Open Forge for Adults – Wednesday evenings from 5:30 to 8:30 pm during the month of August.
+- Open Forge for Adults – Thursday evenings in June and Wednesday evenings in August from 5:30 to 8:30 pm.
 Pre-registration is required and participants must be 18 years of age or older.
 Cost is $25/night for non-members, $20 for Members.
 There is a limit of 6 adults per night.
-No experience necessary, but many folks come to multiple nights to build their skills across the month.
+To guarantee your space on a particular night, pre-payment is required.
+Credit cards can be taken over the phone or through our online donation system.
+Just indicate in the memo what the payment is for.
+No experience is necessary, but many folks come to multiple nights to build their skills across the month.

 - Private Lessons – 3 hour private lesson for two.
 Designed as an introduction to blacksmithing.
 No age restrictions.